NiklasEi/www-nikl-me/blog/2023/github_workflow_to_publish_ios_app.md

 - ci/cd
 ---

 I built a GitHub workflow to bundle, sign and publish an iOS app.
 There are already a couple guides on how to do this, but none of them worked out of the box for me (an iOS/mac noob).
 With lots of googling plus trial and error, I pieced together the missing and broken parts.
-Since I wouldn't wish that on anyone, here are some information on how to use the workflow I ended up with.
+Since I wouldn't wish that on anyone, here is some information on how to set up the workflow.

 The project that the workflow was build for might be a bit unconventional.
 It's a mobile app using the Rust game engine [Bevy][bevy].
 The workflow expects a specific project structure with the Xcode project living in a subdirectory.
 You can change the name of the subdirectory and the Xcode project in the `env` section.
 The whole workflow is part of this post, but if you want to see it in use, you can look at [bevy_game_template][bevy_game_template].